 - 1. Complete the required number of clock hours of training. - 2.
 Achieve and receive passing grades on all practical graduation requirements and projects, including practical and theoretical examinations. - 3.
 Satisfactorily pass final written and practical exams. - 4.
 Upon completion, receive a graduation certificate. - 5.
-Pass the state board exam.
+Pass all final exams and NCEA.